Master of Science (M.S.) Major in Human Nutrition (Thesis Option)

 Grade Mode: Standard Letter

 NUTR 5372.
-Advances in Nutrition Policy and Ethics.
+Advanced Nutrition Policy and Ethics.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.